About Shellie Stephens

 I formed my law practice to handle a jury trial on a breach of contract matter for a small-business owner and friend.
 The court was surprised at the amount of passion my client and I poured into that case.
 After a one day trial and jury deliberation, the jury returned a unanimous verdict for my client.

-Since then, I knew I would leave boutique litigation and follow my passion — advocating for justice, our civil rights, and respecting the Constitution.
+Since then, I knew I would leave boutique litigation and follow my passion — advocating for justice, our civil rights, and respect for the Constitution.

 I spent six years in intellectual property litigation with a lot of time also spent in civil and complex commercial litigation.